 Table II.
-Ranking Points Related to Water Use (Existing and Potential) Water Use Basis/Description Points Public Potable Public and nonpublic community surface supply for water W ater Supply companies or municipalities based on NJ Statewide Water Supply 200 Master Plan.
-Recreation Waters with bathing areas monitored routinely as public beaches as 125 ("Prii mary Contact") well as the Delaware River upstream of Trenton.
-Fishing Shellfish State water bodies that are designated as shellfish growing waters by 125 N.J.A.C.
+Ranking Points Related to Water Use (Existing and Potential) Water Use Basis/Description Pu blic Potable Public and nonpublic community surface supply for water W ater Supply companies or municipalities based on NJ Statewide Water Supply Master Plan.
+200 I Recreation Waters with bathing areas monitored routinely as public beaches as 125 ("Prin mary Contact") well as the Delaware River upstream of Trenton.
+Fishing Shellfish State water bodies that are designated as shellfish growing waters by N.J.A.C.
 7:12.
-Trout State freshwater bodies designated for trout production or 75 maintenance by the NJ Water Quality Standards (N.J.A.C.
+125 Trout State freshwater bodies designated for trout production or 75 maintenance by the NJ Water Quality Standards (N.J.A.C.
 7:9B).
 State freshwater classifications not designated trout production or Non-trout maintenance by N.J.A.C.
 7:9B (see Trout description above), 25 including all Delaware River freshwater zones above mile-point 85 as defined by the Delaware River Basin Commission.
-Pub olic Nuisance Indirect water use impacts; applies to areas with identified on-site 50 wastewater treatment system failures.
+Put olic Nuisance Indirect water use impacts; applies to areas with identified on-site 50 wastewater treatment system failures.
 Agriculture Surface water for agricultural use, such as irrigation and farm ponds, based on DEP diversion permit (permits required for >70 gal/min 25 diversion).
 Industry Surface water known to be used for industrial use such as cooling.
-25

-Table III shows the points for not meeting or marginally meeting certain water quality parameters.
-The points reflect the impact the parameters have on meeting the State's goal to protect and enhance surface water resources, quality criteria, and designated water uses.
+25 protect and enhance surface water resources, quality criteria, and designated water uses.
 The magnitude of the contribution that municipal sewerage facilities have on each of the conditions is reflected in the points awarded under these categories.
 Dissolved oxygen and fecal coliform have the highest points because of their direct impact on the fishable/swimmable water use, coupled with the fact that municipal treatment facilities are a major cause of contravening water quality standards.